Turkish Tourist Visa Information - eVisa and Calculator

-(Applies to 63 countries including UK and European passport holders).
+(Applies to more than 100 countries including UK and many European passport holders).

-Tourists and visitors require a visa to enter Turkey unless you hold a Residence Permit.
+Tourists and visitors from many countries require a visa to enter Turkey unless you hold a Residence Permit.
 Tourist/visitors visas last for 180 days but holders are only allowed to stay in Turkey for up to 90 days in ANY 180 day period.
 Multiple visits are allowed provided the total number of days does not exceed 90.
 All calculations should include both the entry and exit dates, no matter what time of day or night.
+Some countries (such as France, Germany, Russia, Switzerland, Ukraine etc.) are exempt so do not require a visa but must still comply with the max 90 in 180 day rule and special rules/arrangements exist for some countries.
+Click HERE for a full list of countries.
+UK passport holders require a visa.

 Visas should be obtained on-line BEFORE you travel to Turkey (see below for details).